-Watch Faces: Customize the appearance of the clock.
+Watch Faces: Allow you to customize the appearance of the clock.

-- Device Apps: Add interactive features to your watch, such as glances and new outdoor and fitness activity types. - Data Fields: Download new data fields that present sensor, activity, and history data in new ways.
+Device Apps: Add interactive features to your watch, such as glances and new outdoor and fitness activity types.

+Data Fields: Allow you to download new data fields that present sensor, activity, and history data in new ways.
 You can add Connect IQ data fields to built-in features and pages.